 "We can support between 100 and 200 virtual instances of SUSE Linux Enterprise Server across two LinuxONE CPUs…we would need around 40 to 50 physical x86 servers for the same workload.
 This delivers savings on space, energy and software costs and management effort."

 ICU IT Services had already made its move into the Linux world when IBM approached the company with a new portfolio of systems, solutions and services called IBM LinuxONE.

 "At ICU IT Services, we aim to give customers the total package, bringing together hardware, software and services to build the best solution for their needs," said Schelling.
 "LinuxONE perfectly matches this philosophy.
 It offers a host of capabilities all pre-integrated within a single, scalable platform."

-ICU IT Services selected SUSE Linux Enterprise Server as its operating system for LinuxONE, with virtualization capabilities delivered by KVM and z/VM hypervisors.
+ICU IT Services selected SLES as its operating system for LinuxONE, with virtualization capabilities delivered by KVM and z/VM hypervisors.

 Schelling explained: "When it came to picking a Linux distribution, we had two requirements: it needed to be fully supported and able to run with KVM virtualization as this is very important for our customers.
-SUSE Linux Enterprise Server was the only operating system that met these needs, making it the natural choice."
+SLES was the only operating system that met these needs, making it the natural choice."

-ICU IT Services went live with SUSE Linux Enterprise Server on IBM LinuxONE Rockhopper in early 2016, breaking ground as the first organization in the Benelux to do so.
+ICU IT Services went live with SLES on IBM LinuxONE Rockhopper in early 2016, breaking ground as the first organization in the Benelux to do so.

 Initially, the company plans to use the LinuxONE platform as a training and development environment for internal teams, as well as a showcase environment for customers.
 Ultimately, the aim is to use LinuxONE as the basis for a new range of solution and service offerings.